kaklik/ServoTesterApp/README.md

 - Clone this git repository
 - cd to `ServoTesterApp` content.
 - run `ufbt && ufbt launch` with flipper connected.
-It automatically installs the compiled application into flipper zero.
+It automatically installs the compiled application into Flipper Zero.

 ## Installing